photoprism/photoprism-docs/docs/getting-started/portainer/synology.md

       - MYSQL_PASSWORD=[YOUR-DB-PASS]
 ```

 16. Click _Deploy the stack_.
-Give it a few minutes and Photoprism should be acessible in http://[YOUR-LOCAL-IP]:[LOCAL-PORT]/.
+Give it a few minutes and PhotoPrism should be accessible in http://[YOUR-LOCAL-IP]:[LOCAL-PORT]/.

-**IMPORTANT: Synology automaticaly creates thumbnail files inside a special @eaDir directory when you upload media files such as images.
+**IMPORTANT: Synology automatically creates thumbnail files inside a special @eaDir directory when you upload media files such as images.
 To prevent Photoprism to index these files place a .ppignore file with the following content inside docker/photoprism/originals folder:**
 ```
 @eaDir
 ```

-### Step 4 (TO-DO): configure a reverse proxy in your Synology NAS to access Photoprism over https / custom domain name ###
+### Step 4 (TO-DO): configure a reverse proxy in your Synology NAS to access PhotoPrism over https / custom domain name ###

 Synology allows you to configure a nginx reverse proxy to serve your applications over HTTPS.
 Configurations can be made in Diskstation manager _Control Panel_, _Application Portal_, _Reverse proxy_.
-I was able to make Photoprism work over HTTPS but I am still getting the error:
+I was able to make PhotoPrism work over HTTPS but I am still getting the error:

 > PhotoPrism uses WebSockets for two-way interactive communication between your browser and the server
 > If the connection fails and can't be reestablished, your browser won't receive photo counts, log messages, or metadata updates.